TechDocsStudio/biel-docs/docs/security/overview.md

 2. **Data encryption**: We use industry-standard encryption for all data, safeguarding it from unauthorized access.

+3. **Opt-out for model training**: Biel.ai does not use customer data for model training and opts out of data-sharing programs with providers (e.g., OpenAI, Anthropic), ensuring user conversations remain private and are not used for training purposes.

-3. **Incident response and compliance:** We have a structured incident response plan and prioritize GDPR compliance, ensuring data protection aligns with privacy regulations.
+4. **GDPR compliance:** We adhere to GDPR regulations, ensuring data protection aligns with privacy regulations.

 ## Why this approach works

 Combining **key security features** with a robust **security architecture** creates a layered defense meeting enterprise-grade demands.
 This structure protects both user interactions and infrastructure, delivering a secure chatbot solution.